hughbien/notebook/ucsc_ext_bioinformatics_tools.md

 ==================

 ## What questions can be answered using database searching?

+* determine what ortholog or paralog exists for a particular protein or the gene that encodes it
+* determine what proteins or genes are present in a particular organism
+* determine the identity of a particular protein or DNA sequence, based on its similarity to known sequences
+* discover new genes
+* determine the published variants for a particular gene or protein sequence
+* investigate the transcriptome database to identify novel splice variants
+* discover which amino acid residues within an alignment are conserved

+From database searching #2:

+* I have just sequenced something, has someone already found it?
+* I have a sequence of unknown function, is there homology with another sequence that has a known function?
+* I found a new protein in a lower organism, is there homology in a higher species?

 ## How is sequence comparison different from database searching?

+Sequence comparison searches for similarity, database searching searches for homologous sequences.
+You assume homology with a good score for database searching.

+Sequence comparison is for global alignments whereas with database searching the best local alignments determine top scores.

+Sequence comparison requires sensitivity whereas database searching the speed is of utmost importance.
+Database searching includes many false positives.

 ## Explain the tradeoff between speed and sensitivity in database searches.
 ## Why would you want to give up sensitivity to achieve speed?

+There's not enough computational power to have 100% sensitivity.
+Also, you will problem lose many true positives.

 ## Can sequence comparison techniques be used to do database searches?

+It's a thourough search but slow.

 ## Why does BLAST do a faster database search than other methods?

+BLAST uses a pre-indexed database.

 ## When would you want to use a BLOSUM 80 comparison matrix?

+To align very closely related sequences.

 ## When would you use the BLASTX program?

+To compare a nucleotide query vs protein database.

 ## Which of DNA or protein sequences do you use for evolutionary distant matches?

+I'd use the protein sequences because the alphabet is larger and there's not the problem that multiple codons code for the same amino acid.

 ## You're searching if a specific sequence is in the DB, do parameters matter?
 ## What are the limitations to BLAST?

+You can only search for a single query, can't do complex queries, can't search for multiple sequences.

 ## How does the window size improve search speed or sensitivity?

+I think it would help improve the speed because the "keyword" to use for the index is larger.

 ## What is an expectation value?

+It's the number of sequences you would expect to find with this score (or better) if you searched another database of the same size.
+0 is a good score.
+1 is a bad score.

 ## What is the best expectation value you can get?

+Zero.

 ## Is an E value of 6e^-12 good or bad?

+It's borderline, you'd have to use biological knowledge to rate it.

 ## What is a Z-score?

+The number of standard deviations away from the mean.

 ## Will the expectation value be the same for two searches that's months apart?

+No, because it's based on the size of the database.

 ## Why can you infer homology with a DB search, but not with sequence comparison?
 ## What is a false positive?
 What is a false negative?

+False positives are non homologous results that are returned.
+False negatives are results that are missing from your search which are homologous and should have been returned.

 ## What does the TFASTA program do?

+TFASTA takes a protein sequence and compares it to a nucleotide database by translating the DNA in all reading frames.

 ## Is translating DNA or backtranslating a protein better for searching?
 Why?

+Translating a DNA because multiple codons can code for the same amino acid.

 ## You backtranslate protein and do a DNA search, why no good match?

+Backtranslating amino acids results in multiple codons.

 ## GenBank has only one strand for each sequence, how do you search the opposite?

+There's an option to search for complementary sequence.
+Or you can use a program to output the complementary and search for that.

 ## Does GenBank use PAM or BLOSUM for searching DNA sequences?
 ## What is the value of searching a DB and looking at different reading frames?

+To see different results.
+Since the database pre-indexes, if your frame is too large it may produce false negatives.

 ## What are frame-shift mutations?

+Genetic mutation caused by INDELs that's not evenly divisible by three.
+It results in a completely different translation from the original.

 ## Can you use BLAST to do a sequence comparison with only two sequences?

+No.  You can only do one query.

 ## Why filter sequences?
 When would filtering not be a good idea?

 Database Searching #2
 =====================

 ## How does PSI-BLAST work?
 Why is it better than BLAST?

+It builds a PSSM (Position Specific Scoring Matrix) from the first BLAST search, then uses it for your actual search.
+This lets you search for sequences that are similar to a gorup of sequences (instead of a specific query).
+BLAST limits you to a single sequence.

+1. Run Blast
+2. Select representative "hits"
+3. Use hits to create a PSSM
+4. Use the PSSM to search the database

 ## Does PSI-BLAST work with DNA?

+It only works with proteins.

 ## Can you use BLAST to compare two sequences?

+Nope, it's limited to a single sequence.

 ## Can you send multiple sequences to BLAST at one time?

+Nope, it's limited to a single sequence.

 ## What is better to use as a query sequence, DNA or protein?

+Protein, because there are more letters in the alphabet so less likely to have matches based on random chance.
+It's easier to filter out repetitive regions.

 ## Give 3 examples for not translating DNA to protein before doing a DB search.

+* You need the introns for some reason
+* You need the regulatory DNA

 ## Why are pattern searches more sensitive than searching with a single sequence?
 ## Why is a consensus sequence not very good to represent a multiple alignment?

+IT finds sequences that are very similar to the consensus, but not sequences that are still in the family (but slightly differ from the consensus).

 ## Why break up long protein or nucleotide sequences before doing a DB search?

+To find patterns within the sequence as opposed to a long match.

 ## What comparison matrix would you use to find evolutionary distance sequences?

+PAM-1 or BLOSUM-100 for small evolutionary distance, PAM-400 or BLOSUM-30 for
+large evolutionary distance.

 ## There's a new gene in humans, why find the same gene in a simpler organism?

+It's much easier to do experiments in the simpler organism (ie. it's hard to do experiments on humans!)

 ## What does the following mean?

 _You discovered an ORF and do a DB search and find nothing statistically